-It’s important to use the keyword in your ad to demonstrate relevance to both Google and the Searcher.
+It’s important to use the keyword in your PPC ad copy to demonstrate relevance to both Google and the Searcher.
 Beyond that, there’s an opportunity to differentiate yourself from your competitors and to test what motivates users – “free next day delivery” might produce a better CTR than “1000’s of items to choose from”, for example.
 The ad testing and constant improvement shouldn’t ever stop in your campaigns.

 In the higher ad positions, there are several AdWords ad extensions which you can use to add more information to your ad, deeper site links, or qualify your location, for example.
 Those extensions often help make your ad look larger and make it a bigger target for clicks, thus often increasing the average Click Through Rate.

 As consumers, we’re more likely to engage with and buy from those brands that we trust.
 In the same way, if the user searches Google for a product or service they need, they’re more likely to click on an ad from that brand.
 This factor may not be as significant as others noted here but does have a positive impact on CTR and a greater one on conversion rates.

 As the Click Through Rate plays such a big part in the AdWords Quality Score algorithm, which in turn plays a big party in the auction for every query, coupled with your bid, of course, a good AdWords click through rate is anything that’s better than your competitors’.
 More importantly, you should continuously optimise your AdWords campaigns, keywords and ad copy to continue to increase your own Click Through Rate to attract more traffic, lower average CPCs and increase sales.